-While there are many excellent CRM software programs, the HubSpot CRM is outstanding—and it is FREE!
+While there are many excellent CRM software programs, the HubSpot CRM is excellent—and it is FREE!
 The HubSpot CRM automatically saves and logs voicemails and emails, as well as any buyer interactions that have taken place in the interim.
 With the right context at hand, salespeople can tailor their follow-ups based on what the buyer’s done and what’s already been said.

 Are you ready to sell better and faster with the help of a modern CRM platform?
-The Beginner’s Guide to CRM sheds light on why 75% of sales manager say that using a CRM helps drive and increase sales; as well, a CRM improves customer retention by 27%.
+The Beginner’s Guide to CRM sheds light on why 75% of sales managers say that using a CRM helps drive and increase sales; as well, a CRM improves customer retention by 27%.
 Download it now to learn about the 4 benefits and 9 must-have features of a CRM.

 How Grant Marketing Can Help Implement Inbound Marketing for Your Business

 As an inbound marketing agency, our focus is to deliver a powerful package, which is a combination of digital marketing methods comprising content creation, social media, SEO optimization, lead nurturing, and email marketing tactics.
 All with proven results.

 To help you get the most from your inbound marketing experience, Grant Marketing offers an integrated set of inbound marketing services.
 We aim to increase your website traffic, help convert visitors into leads, and nurture leads into sales by:

 - Helping more potential customers find you online through SEO best practices